Abutanara/exaura-website/README.md

-# Exaura Website
+# My Quitly Website

-A modern, responsive landing page for Exaura - Your Journey to Freedom from Smoking.
+A modern, responsive landing page for My Quitly - Your Journey to Freedom from Smoking.
 Built with pure HTML, CSS, and JavaScript to promote your quit smoking app.

 ## 🚀 Features

-- **Modern Design**: Clean, contemporary design with Exaura's teal branding and smooth animations
+- **Modern Design**: Clean, contemporary design with My Quitly's teal branding and smooth animations
 - **Fully Responsive**: Optimized for all devices (desktop, tablet, mobile)
 - **App Store Integration**: Direct links to iOS App Store and Google Play Store
 - **Interactive Elements**: Smooth scrolling, hover effects, and dynamic animations